Naropa University: History

 In 1977, at Trungpa's urging, Naropa's administration made the decision to seek regional accreditation.
 Evaluation visits continued through 1986, and in 1988, Naropa Institute received accreditation from the North Central Association of Colleges and Schools.
 In the mid-1980s, Naropa's president, Barbara Dilley, asked Lucien Wulsin to chair the board of directors.
 One of Wulsin's first acts was to formally separate Naropa from Vajradhatu.
 Ties with Vajradhatu were further weakened with the physical relocation of Vajradhatu's main center to Halifax, and then by Trungpa's death in 1987.

 In 1991 Naropa's board of trustees hired John Cobb, a Harvard-educated lawyer and practicing Buddhist, as president.
 Thomas B. Coburn served in this role from 2003 to 2009, succeeded by Stuart C. Lord in July 2009.

 The university began engaging in electrophysiology research at The Graduate School of Counseling and Psychology when the university introduced new equipment for the study of heart rate variability, galvanic skin response, and respiration during 2012 - 2014.
 Later, Jordan Quaglia, PhD established the Cognitive and Affective Sciences Laboratory to study Electroencephalography (EEG) to monitor brainwave patterns in 2016 - 2017.

+In August 2024 Naropa announced it was selling its main "Arapahoe" campus (2130 Arapahoe Ave).
+The "Nalanda" campus (6287 Arapahoe Ave) will be retained.
+The announcement said "With over 40% of students (and a significant portion of staff and faculty) now operating primarily in hybrid and virtual spaces, we are redefining the very essence of what it means to be a community."